Honolulu molasses spill: Aftermath

-Some compare this Molasses spill to the likes of an oil spill due to the devastation to marine life and the ecosystems that both induce.
-The lesser of the two evils is by far Molasses spills though, the clean up process is quicker and more efficient than that of oil spills.
-By nature molasses is able to mix with water and due to this fact the bacteria that essentially do all the clean up are able to access the molasses more readily than in the circumstances of an oil spill where there are big clumps of oil.
-The other factor that aids in Molasses clean up is the number of bacteria that are able to breakdown sugar.
+Some compare this molasses spill to the likes of an oil spill due to the devastation to marine life and the ecosystems that both induce.
+However, the cleanup process for a molasses spill is quicker and more efficient than that of oil spills.
+By nature, molasses is able to mix with water, and due to this fact, the bacteria that essentially do all the cleanup are able to access the molasses more readily than in the circumstances of an oil spill where there are big clumps of oil.
+The other factor that aids in molasses cleanup is the number of bacteria that are able to breakdown sugar, compared to the number of bacteria that are capable of breaking down oil.

 Follow-up

 On 20 September 2013, the Hawaii Department of Transportation issued an order that all businesses which pump products through port pipelines must provide the state with documentation about pipeline inspections and spill response plans.
 Previously no such reporting had been required.
 Since such spills are almost impossible to clean up, the plan focuses on prevention and early detection, with regular inspections of pipelines and hourly monitoring of transmission operations.

 In 2015 in response to the spill the EPA (Environmental Protection Agency) and Matson Navigation Co reached a $15.4 Million settlement.
 The settlement included $5.9 Million to regrow a coral nursery, reimburse the state for all costs of the response to the spill, and a contribution to the International Union for Conservation of Nature's World Conservation Congress.
 The other $9.5 Million was to cover the costs to remove the Molasses tank farm and pier risers, to safely dispose of said tank farm and pipelines, and to convert the remaining portions of pipeline for other uses rather than transporting liquids.
 Following this settlement and the resulting actions, this marked the end to Hawaii's sugar industry.